Startr/WEB-Love-AI/README.md

 ### 2. Installation

-Get started with our project by following these steps:
+Get started with our project by following these steps from your terminal:

 **Clone the repository**
 `git clone https://github.com/Startr/WEB-Love-AI/`

+**Switch to the directory**
+`cd WEB-Love-AI`

 **Build and run the Docker container** `./BuildnRun.sh`